gratitude

 The words 'thank you' have become so habitual in our everyday vocabulary that we often don't take a moment to actually feel thankful.

-And this is where gratitude becomes much more than being polite and showing good manners.
+And this is where gratitude becomes much more than being polite and having good manners.
 It forces you to really acknowledge an act of kindness or things going well in your life.

-Gratitude not only has a positive impact at the moment but also long-lasting beneficial effects on your well-being and outlook on life.
+Gratitude not only has a positive impact in the moment but also long-lasting beneficial effects on your well-being and outlook on life.

 As Robert Emmons, a renowned scientific expert on gratitude, says, "I think gratitude allows us to participate more in life."
 "We notice the positives more, and that magnifies the pleasures you get from life."